Museum Europäischer Kulturen

 As the Huerta de Europa – the garden of Europe – the region now attracts migrant workers from Europe and North Africa.
 At the same time, many pensioners, especially from Germany and England, enjoy spending their retirement along Murcia’s 250 km coastline.
 Its economy, migration, history and current developments make Murcia a rich region abounding in cultural heritage and cultural diversity.

-The exhibition Murcia: The Garden of Europe links Murcia’s past and present.
-Documentary photographs of European and non-European immigrants shed light on the subject of migration in Murcia.
+The exhibition Murcia: In Europe’s Garden links Murcia’s past and present.
+Photographs by Göran Gnaudschun, who traveled through the region in 2020, shed light on the subject of migration in Murcia.
 A joint project with local residents brought forth personal objects that provide insights into everyday life in the region.
-Students from the University of Murcia use short films to make the area not only visible but audible as well.
+Filmmakers and directors from Murcia use short films to make the area not only visible but audible as well.
 Historical photographs from the Museum Europäischer Kulturen (MEK, Museum of European Cultures) collection and the Ibero-Amerikanisches Institut (IAI, Ibero-American Institute) augment the exhibition.

 In August 2021 the European Cultural Days will present the region with films, lectures, readings, culinary events and musical performances.

 The exhibition is accompanied by a publication edited by Susanne Boersma and Jana Wittenzellner: "Das bessere Leben: Photographs by Göran Gnaudschun", Berlin 2021.
 120 pages, 50 colour illustrations, price: 24.95 euros.

 A special exhibition of the Museum Europäischer Kulturen, Staatliche Museen zu Berlin

 Address / Getting there

 partially wheelchair accessible

 Strollers and wheelchairs can be borrowed from the ticket desk.